 Posted by ESPN.com's Tim Graham

 DAVIE, Fla. -- The Miami Dolphins continue to jettison players from last year's roster.
-They traded erratic defensive back Travis Daniels to the Cleveland Browns this afternoon for a seventh-round draft pick.
+They traded erratic defensive back Travis Daniels to the Cleveland Browns this afternoon for an undisclosed draft pick.

 The move bolsters a thin and inexperienced Browns secondary that looked alarmingly bad Monday night against the New York Giants.